ismet55555/Logging-For-MATLAB/README.md

 ## :thumbsup: Compatibility
-This logger was created and tested on MATLAB R2018b on a Windows 10 operating system.
+This logger was created and tested on MATLAB R2017b and R2018b on a Windows 10 operating system.
 Although this logger was created within those software versions and operating system, it may work in other environments as well.

-I would love to hear about usage on earlier versions and other operating systems.
+I would love to hear about usage on earlier or later MATLAB versions and other operating systems.